Global Gateway for Teachers

 Spend a semester away from Bloomington and gain real-world teaching experience.
 The rigid structure of most teacher education programs makes it difficult for students to take part in a traditional study-abroad experience.
 Yet this kind of cultural immersion is vitally important for future teachers, because it helps them develop the flexibility and perspective to work successfully with students from different cultures in their own classrooms back home.

-Our Cultural Immersion Projects are designed to give students those multicultural student experiences while also fulfilling their degree requirements for student teaching.
-Participants have the opportunity to serve as student teachers in culturally diverse settings that include Chicago, the American Southwest, and 17 countries around the world.
+Our Global Gateway for Teachers is designed to give students those multicultural student experiences while also fulfilling their degree requirements for student teaching.
+Participants have the opportunity to serve as student teachers in culturally diverse settings that include Chicago, the American Southwest, and 18 countries around the world.

 - The International Awards for Innovative Practices in Higher Education